Droogans/unmaintainable-code/README.md

 #### New Uses For <cite>Names For Baby</cite>

 Buy a copy of a baby naming book and you'll never be at a loss for variable names.
 Fred is a wonderful name, and easy to type.
-If you're looking for easy-to-type variable names, try `adsf` or `aoeu` if you type with a DSK keyboard.
+If you're looking for easy-to-type variable names, try `asdf` or `aoeu` if you type with a DSK keyboard.

 #### Single Letter Variable Names